sandreas/jtransfer/README.md

 ### Basic Usage

-***jtransfer*** is available as wrapper script, which includes shell instructions as well as the jar file in a binary or a valid windows binary called jtransfer:
+***jtransfer*** is available as wrapper script, which includes shell instructions as well as the jar file in a binary or a valid windows batch wrapper called jtransfer.bat:

 ```
 jtransfer [options] source [destination]
 ```

-If you do not use the binary wrapper or another script, you can always use:
+If you do not use the binary wrapper nor batch script, you can always use:

 ```
 java -jar jtransfer.jar [options] source [destination]